Nine Most Affordable Electric Vehicles of 2022

 Kia Nero EV | Image courtesy of Kia

-The Kia Niro EX SUV price starts just under $40k, but with the federal tax credit, it brings it down to $32,490.
+The Kia Niro EX SUV price starts at just under $40k, but with the federal tax credit, it brings it down to $32,490.
 The Niro is Kia’s cheapest EV option and sacrifices a bit on performance compared to the EV6 models.
 One benefit is it gets a respectable 239-mile battery range with a top speed of 96 mph and 0-60mph in 7.8 seconds.
-The Kia Niro EX is definitely not the fastest or most powerful Electric SUV, but it still receives great all-around ratings for what it offers at a more affordable price range.
+The Kia Niro EX is not the fastest or most powerful Electric SUV, but it still receives great all-around ratings for what it offers at a more affordable price range.

 Volkswagen ID.4 SUV (Starting at $41,230)*